disneystreaming/alloy/README.md

 All operations referenced by a `alloy#simpleRestJson` service must be annotated with the [http](https://awslabs.github.io/smithy/2.0/spec/http-bindings.html#http-trait) trait.

 Errors referenced by any operation that's itself referenced by a `@simpleRestJson` service should be uniquely annotated by a status code (within the context of that operation), using the `@httpError` trait.
 It means that two errors referenced by a same operation cannot have the same `statusCode`.
 If several error shapes can be raised using a single `statusCode`, a `union` should be used to represent the alternatives.

-##### Version header

-In requests, the `Version` header should be optionally filled with the version of the service (as exposed in the `service` shapes in the smithy specs) that the client is trying to access.
-In the absence of the header, the service should assume that the client is intending to access the latest version of the service.

 ##### Content-types